mntnr/build-a-space/README.md

-  -f, --fork  Create and use a fork instead of pushing to a branch -t, --test  Don't open issues or create pull requests -c, --config  The path to a configuration file --email     The email for the Code of Conduct --licensee  The person to license the repository to
+  -f, --fork  Create and use a fork instead of pushing to a branch -t, --test  Don't open issues or create pull requests -c, --config  The path to a configuration file
+  -b, --branch  The default branch to use instead of 'master' --email     The email for the Code of Conduct --licensee  The person to license the repository to --travis    Don't edit the Travis file
+  --open      Open the PR url afterwards

 Examples
   $ build-a-space mntnr/build-a-space